puppetlabs/puppet-rfc/arm-7.puppet_types/puppet_types.md

 Logic may append to multi valued attributes by using += operator.
 (This is different from regular puppet logic where += always produces a new array).
 An initializer may naturally initialize a multi-valued feature with a literal array).

+### Default values
+Default values are applied as the first step of instantiation.

 Models
 ------